m1sha/smallgame-docs/content/docs/group.md

 const enemies = new Group<Enemy>()
 const hero = new Hero()

-enemies.collideGroup(hero, enemy => {
+enemies.collideSprite(hero, enemy => {
-  // an enemy collides the hero
+  // an enemy is colliding the hero
 })

 ```